 - Do not post any status or updates about your court hearings or where your case stands at all unless the case has been completely settled and everything has been signed on the dotted line

 - Do not post any information about your family, your lifestyle, or your personal information, even if it is a social media account that is related to your business and outside of your friends and family

 If you are in an auto accident in St. Louis, it is very common for an insurance company to begin looking through your social media accounts to see what you have been up to and what you have been doing in order to prove a case against you.
 The best thing to do is not to post anything at all.
 If you are going to post to social media, make sure to have your St. Louis car accident lawyer look it over first.
 Remember, once it is out there on the web, it is out there for everyone to see.

 St. Louis Auto Injury Attorney

-For more than 15 years, The Hoffmann Law Firm, L.L.C. has been helping victims of car accidents in and around the St. Louis area.
+For 25 years, The Hoffmann Law Firm, L.L.C. has been helping victims of car accidents in and around the St. Louis area.
 Insurance companies are not out to help you, even though you have paid premiums for years.
 We understand their tactics and work diligently to overcome them.
 Our goal is to secure full and fair compensation for you so that you have the resources you need to move forward in life.